 5.3 All House Staff, as employees of Augusta University, will be subject to the drug screening guidelines of the institution.
-These guidelines are specifically articulated in the employment policies of each affiliated hospital.
+These guidelines are specifically articulated in the employment policies of each affiliated hospital/training site.
 Augusta University and GME reserve the right to perform drug screening if a House Staff's presence, behavior, or performance suggests intoxication or illegal drug use.
 Moreover, House Staff must adhere to drug screening guidelines for hospitals/sites where they care for patients in order to maintain privileges at these hospitals/sites.
-Please see HS1.0.
+Please see GME HS policy 1.0.